a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

 --8<-- "Readme-Verifier-min.kt:3"
 ```

 1. Yes, it really is that simple 99% of the time!
+Sane defaults are set, including instructions (`KeyConstraints`) for the client
+to create a hardware-backed P-256 key.

 ??? example "Comprehensive list of Verifier options"
     ```kotlin
-    --8<-- "Readme-Verifier.kt:18"
+    --8<-- "Readme-Verifier.kt:25"
     ```

     1. We want Warden Supreme to convey the attestation proof inside the CSR using a custom OID.